javoscript/javoscript.com/content/2019-06-11-on-the-importance-of-knowing-names-and-maximum-cardinality-matching-in-bipartite-graphs.md

 I also reformulated it in terms of buckets (replacing the rules) and objects (replacing the people).
 I had to put exactly one object in each bucket.
 And an object, given its shape (age and gender), could fit or not (it satisfies the rule's conditions) in a bucket.
 If there is a combination were each object ends up in a bucket, and each bucket has only one object inside, then that group of objects meets the necessary criteria, and a solution exists.

-In my case, as in the solution sought every people should be assigned to one rule and each rule to only one person, it only makes sense to try to find a solution if the number of elements in each set (people and rules) is the same.
+In my case, as in the solution sought, every person should be assigned to one rule and each rule to only one person, it only makes sense to try to find a solution if the number of elements in each set (people and rules) is the same.

 ## What are names, in essence?
 As a software developer I'm familiar, and use it periodically, with the concept of ***unique identifiers***.